-The Board will formally evaluate the President's job performance will be evaluated formally at least annually once each year.
+The Board will formally evaluate the President's job performance at least once each year.
 The evaluation will be based on the administrative job description, any applicable standards of performance, Board policy and progress in attaining any goals for the year established by the President and/or the Board.